haymizrachi/haymizrachi.github.io/cves.md

 Over the years, I've collected numerous of CVE's during my security research projects, which some of them are considered as a Zero-Days vulnerabilities.

-For more information, refer to my <a href="https://www.linkedin.com/in/hay-mizrachi">LinkedIn</a> profile.
+For additional information, refer to my <a href="https://www.linkedin.com/in/hay-mizrachi">LinkedIn</a> profile.

 | CVE Number | Description                       | Severity | Affected Software | Date Disclosure |
 |------------|-----------------------------------|----------|-------------------|-----------------|